-Donors to the CGIAR may channel funds through a special CGIAR Fund and designate the funds to Funding "Windows".
-Funds through Window 1 are allocated and disbursed by the Fund Council to CRPs.
-Funds through Window 2 are designated by the Donors to specific CRPs.
-Funds through Window 3 are allocated by Donors to specific CGIAR Centers to finance CRPs or other activities.
-Funds through Bilateral agreements are provided directly to specific CGIAR Centers from the Donor, rather than passing through a CGIAR Fund.
+Funders to the CGIAR may continue to channel funds through a special CGIAR Fund and designate the funds to Funding "Windows".
+Under CRPs, funds through Window 1 were allocated and disbursed by the Fund Council to CRPs while funds through Window 2 were designated by the Funders to specific CRPs.
+With the transition to initiatives, Window 2 was eliminated, allowing the funders to contribute undesignated and designated funds through Window 1.
+Funding through Window 3 continues to be allocated by the Funders to specific CGIAR Centers to finance research activities.
+Funds through Bilateral agreements are provided directly to specific CGIAR Centers from the Funder, rather than passing through a CGIAR Fund.

-IFPRI presents revenue and expenses flowing through these "Windows" and "Bilateral" funding (i.e., CRP structure) as part of Grants and contracts in the accompanying statements of activities.
+IFPRI presents revenue and expenses flowing through these "Windows" and "Bilateral" funding (i.e., initiative and CRP structure) as part of Grants and contracts in the accompanying statements of activities.